numso/pictures/README.md

 ## Goals

 - Have Fun.
 - Gain better understanding of next-gen creation tools.
 - Extract out library for storing/evaluating visual equations. (i.e. "(energy in KWh) / 1000" )
 - Extract out library for dragging numbers to adjust them.

 ## To Hack On It

-Make sure you have node installed.
-Optionally, you can install a live-reload plugin in your browser.

- - `gem install sass`
+- Install node
- - `npm install -g webpack`
+- `yarn global add js.new` or `npm i -g js.new`
- - `npm install`
- - `webpack -w`
- - `npm run sass`
+- `js.new`
- - optional: `npm run lr` (this starts live reload)

 ## Todo